Apply for conditional vehicle registration

 Certificates of registration and number plates

-If your application is successful, you will be issued with a Certificate of Registration, a set of number plates, a Certificate of Approved Operations and a tax invoice for the CTP insurance policy.
+If your application is successful, and you pay the required fee, you will be issued with a Certificate of Registration, a set of number plates, a Certificate of Approved Operations and a tax invoice for the CTP insurance policy.

 The Certificate of Approved Operations outlines the conditions you must follow when you drive on a road or road-related area and must be carried in the vehicle at all times.
 These conditions are listed as codes on the certificate.
 To find out what they mean check our list of registration and vehicle codes.